 "Ah, do not fear, my friend," Narcissa said, with a wry smile on her face, "I do not believe that anyone will think to accuse Severus Snape of caring too much."

-"Fortunately not," he agreed.
-And yet that was the problem, he still cared despite his most ardent attempts not to.
+"Fortunately not," he agreed, feeling rather affronted by the very implication that anyone ever might.
+And yet that was the problem, he still cared, despite his most ardent attempts not to.
 He had tried to forget the way Lucius had felt against him, or above him, but failed, and he seemed still incapable of escaping the lustful images of the tall blond that had haunted his adult life, and far too many of his teenage years.

-"And even if we suppose your hypothesis to be correct?"
-Severus asked, still not convinced that Narcissa was not expecting emotion from someone who simply did not have the capacity.
-"Do you propose I return to him?" he questioned, his tone obviously mocking.
+"And… even if we suppose your hypothesis to be correct…" Severus began, still not convinced that Narcissa was not expecting emotion from someone who simply did not have the capacity. "…do you propose I return to him?" he questioned, his tone obviously mocking.
 "Perhaps you would have me forgive his words, or help him embrace this... affection you suggest he feels towards me?"

 "Severus..." she said, her tone warning.

-"A woman's sentimentality, I'm sure," he stated with a sneer, not caring if Narcissa objected to his words.
+"A woman's sentimentality, I'm sure," he stated with a sneer, not caring if Narcissa objected to his words or took offence.

 "I care not for what motivations your former husband might have," Severus told her angrily, getting to his feet suddenly enough to scrap his chair against the floor loudly.
 Narcissa remained seated, her face carefully blank and as elegant as ever.
-"Lucius is nothing to me."
+"Lucius is nothing to me," he insisted.

 "And yet you flee from him," she pointed out, and Severus couldn't help his flinch at her words.
 "He has simply insulted you and you run, surrender so much that is yours.
 Your home, your job, your potions."

-Severus seemed to think on it, hating the truth in her words.
-He had never proclaimed himself to be brave, and have never sought to be thought of as such, but he had fled like a coward in the face of naught but words.
+Severus couldn't help but think on that as Narcissa paused, waiting patiently for him to reach his own conclusions.
+He hated the truth in her words.
+He had never proclaimed himself to be brave, and had never sought to be thought of as such, but he had fled like a coward in the face of naught but words.
 "Then you suggest...?"

 "That you return.
-Lucius has been moved into alternative accommodation," she informed him.
+Lucius has been moved into alternative accommodation, and will no longer be your responsibility," she informed him.
 "Return to Hogwarts, Severus; that is where you belong."

 He watched her closely, before taking his seat again.
 He felt a little ashamed of his outburst, but took care not to show it.
 "All this so that I can watch over Draco?" he asked, suspecting her motivations lay with her son's safety as they so often did.
 That was where her only true sentimentality was to be found, in her love of her only child.